GuilhermeBn198/Program-Slicing_PIC/README.md

-# Map2Check – Uma Abordagem para Verificação de Programas com Loops usando Program Slicing.
+# Map2Check – An Approach to Verifying Programs with Loops Using Program Slicing.
     Oriented by Herbert Rocha